rems-project/archsem/README.md

 ArchSem is a Rocq framework to define the semantics of CPU architectures such as Arm-A, RISC-V, and x86, integrating their concurrency and instruction-set semantics.
-The framework is designed to be generic, but so far is only instantiated it for Arm-A.
+The framework is designed to be generic, but so far is only instantiated for Arm-A.

 ## General goals and organization